JeffHasAGithub/website/content/resume.md

 ### Professional Summary

-A self-taught software developer with a passion for learning and experimenting with the latest computer technologies.
+A full stack web developer with a passion for learning and experimenting with the latest computer technologies.
 I design and develop software solutions with a strong emphasis on object-oriented design principles which leads to modular, testable, and reusable code.